 We intend to increase both our earnings and earnings stability by growing our EWP sales and expanding our distribution capabilities.
-In Wood Products, we are focused on the production of veneer-based products.
+In Wood Products, we are principally focused on the production of veneer-based products.
 We have grown our EWP sales and thereby diverted more of our internally produced veneer away from plywood, which is a product line exposed to oriented strand board substitution and significant price volatility.
 In addition, we have divested of assets that we considered to be non-strategic or where we believed we were unlikely to generate a sufficient return on invested capital in the future.
 In BMD, our growth strategy includes adding products and services, expanding our market penetration via acquisition or opening new locations in under-served markets, and identifying and executing upon adjacent distribution platforms that can be scaled.
+Doors provides a recent example of product line expansion in BMD.
+In 2020 we expanded our door shop operations with the addition of assembly equipment in Dallas, Texas, and have announced plans to start up our ninth door shop assembly operation in Houston, Texas, in the second half of 2021.